open890/kenwood-ts890/VOIP-HOWTO.md

 `ffmpeg -loglevel quiet -protocol_whitelist file,crypto,rtp,udp -y -vn -dn -acodec pcm_s16le -i ts890-high.sdp -ac 1 -ar 44100 out.mp3`

-The [SDP file](sdp/ts890-high.sdp) is required for ffmpeg to recognize the custom payload type (96).
+The [SDP file](sdp/ts890-high.sdp) is required for ffmpeg to receive UDP on port 60001, recognize the custom payload type, and understand the audio format.

 Once you have an audio file, you can also create a visualization of it: